 Motivated by a belief and desire to succeed, Hans Werner Aufrecht and Erhard Melcher laid the foundation for AMG back in 1967.
 Boundless passion for motorsports paved the way for legendary achievements and continues to leave its mark on the spirit of our brand to the present day.

-In the Eifel Grand Prix, Lewis also scored his 91st Formula 1 race win and thus matched Michael Schumacher’s record for the most race wins.
+In the Eifel Grand Prix, Lewis also scored his 91st F1 race win and thus matched Michael Schumacher’s record for the most race wins.
 In the Portuguese Grand Prix a fortnight later, Lewis again was the fastest driver in the field and has been the sole record holder ever since.
-With the strong achievements, the team improved its own Formula 1 record: no other team in the sport’s 70-year history managed to score seven consecutive 1-2s.
+With the strong achievements, the team improved its own F1 record: no other team in the sport’s 70-year history managed to score seven consecutive World Championship doubles.

 Since 2010, customer racing has also been contributing significantly to Mercedes-AMG Motorsport’s achievements at circuits all over the world.
 Under the Mercedes-AMG Motorsport Customer Racing banner, customer teams all over the world are getting support in terms of technology and know-how.
 The Mercedes-Benz SLS AMG GT3 marked the start of this era, already causing worldwide excitement in its first full season in 2011 and becoming the best newcomer in motorsport.

 With the Mercedes-AMG GT3, Mercedes-AMG Customer Racing opened a new chapter in 2016.
-The easy handing of the Mercedes-AMG GT3 combined with its high levels of agility, efficiency and safety opened up new dimensions in terms of performance for the teams.
-The historic quadruple victory in the Nürburgring 24-hour race in the debut season marked the biggest single-race achievement in history for Mercedes-AMG Motorsport Customer Racing to date.
+The Mercedes-AMG GT3's easy driveability coupled with its high agility, efficiency and safety opened up new performance dimensions for the teams.
+With the historic quadruple victory at the 24-hour race at the Nürburgring, the greatest single success to date in the history of Mercedes-AMG Motorsport Customer Racing was achieved in its debut year.